Beneteau 311: Design

-The boat is fitted with a Japanese Yanmar diesel engine of 18 hp for docking and manoeuvring.
 The fuel tank holds 17 u.s.gal and the fresh water tank has a capacity of 48 u.s.gal.

-The design has sleeping accommodation for four people, with a double "V"-berth berth in the bow cabin, two straight settees around a table in the main cabin and an aft cabin with a double berth on the port side.
-The galley is located on the port side just forward of the companionway ladder.
-The galley is C-shaped and is equipped with a four-burner stove, an ice box and a double sink.
-A navigation station is opposite the galley, on the starboard side.
-The head is located starboard aft and includes a shower.
+The design has sleeping accommodation for four people, with a double "V"-berth berth, two straight settees around a table in the main cabin and an aft cabin with a double berth on the port side.
+The galley is to port just forward of the companionway ladder.
+It is C-shaped and is equipped with a four-burner stove, an ice box and a double sink.
+A navigation station is opposite the galley.
+The head is starboard aft and includes a shower.
 Cabin headroom is 73 in.

-The design has a hull speed of 7.17 kn and a PHRF handicap of 141 to 159 for the fin keel model and 168 for the centreboard model.

-Operational history

-In a September 2000 Yacht and Boat review, Barry Tranter wrote, "I don't have any statistics but my guess is that most Oceanis go to charter.
-One owner I have met was a retired ocean racer who wanted an all-furling cruising boat, easy to handle but quick enough, so he and the Missus could weekend aboard in comfort.
-The 311, which has both internal volume and a fast hull, will fill both roles."